 Remove stains immediately.
 The longer a stain sits, the harder it is to remove.
 Do yourself a favor and clean it up now.

 Beware of breathing in harsh chemicals.
-If using a cleaning agent that has a strong scent or chemical smell, only clean in a well ventilated area.
+If using a cleaning agent that has a strong scent or chemical smell, only clean in a well-ventilated area.

-Fabric upholstery can usually be cleaned using water-based cleaning agents or water-free solvents (code W, WS or SW).
+Fabric upholstery can usually be cleaned using water-based cleaning agents or water-free solvents.
 First, vacuum up any crumbs that may be hiding in cracks and crevasses.
 If you don’t have a vacuum cleaner handy, this can also be accomplished with a can of compressed air.
 Next, mix a few drops of mild soap in a bucket of water.
 Using a soft, lint-free cloth, wipe this on your test spot first.
 If it looks good, wipe down the entire chair, then use a second lint-free cloth to wipe dry.

 Genuine leather upholstery can be cleaned in one of three ways: with store bought leather cleaner, with vinegar and linseed oil or with rubbing alcohol and water.
 For a more detailed description of how to clean and maintain a leather office chair, read our guide to cleaning and maintaining leather furniture here.

-Faux Leather and vinyl are easier to care for than the real thing.
+Faux leather and vinyl are easier to care for than the real thing.
 In many cases, faux leather and vinyl can be cleaned using water-based cleaners in the same manner as fabric upholstery, and many vinyl options can even be cleaned with bleach solutions.
 Be sure to double check the tag on your chair for any special instructions to ensure that no damage is done.
 Unsure if your office chair is real or faux leather?
 Read our guide to leather upholstery to learn more.

 Mesh chairs should be vacuumed on a regular basis, as crumbs can tend to get caught within all those little spaces.
 Any remaining dirt or stains can be removed using a damp cloth, but do not drag the cloth across the mesh, as this can cause the material to fray.
 Instead, dab any problem areas until clean.